yuktinadhe/yuktinadhe/README.md

 # 👋 Hey there!
 I'm Yukti Nadhe
 🚀 A passionate Data Science enthusiast from India

-🌱 Exploring the world of data, one model at a time
+🌱 Exploring the world of data, one model at a time.
 📫 How to reach me: yuktinadhe@gmail.com

 ## Connect with me: